Fishing: The top flies for summer (column)

 Any Fly Your Buddy Ties for You

-If you have a friend that loves to tie flies and offers you a couple to try out, then take them!
+If you have a friend that loves to tie flies and offers you a couple to try out, then take them up on it.
 Sometimes the best fly to use is a fly that you'll never find in a fly shop.
 When I tie a new pattern, I usually hand out a couple to friends for a test run.
-Whether it's a little simple midge, a flashy nymph, or a complex streamer that doesn't have a name, it's usually something the fish have never seen and might be the game changer.
+Whether it's a little simple midge, a flashy nymph or a complex streamer that doesn't have a name, it's usually something the fish have never seen and might be the game changer.

 Ray Kyle is the shop supervisor, customer service lead and a guide at Vail Valley Anglers.
 He can be reached at 970-926-0900 or rkyle@vailvalleyanglers.com.